A fully featured tool that allows archival and replay of all tapes designed for CBM 8-bits machines (Commodore 64, VIC-20, PET, Plus4, C16 etc.)

 - Specifications of HTAP file format have been made public to allow third parties to implement tools that will work directly on these files and/or to allow to implement the compatibility of the existing tools/emulators with these files.

 - HTAP files generated by CORE32 are standard, so they can be used directly with CUTE32 cards with no issues despite it’s readily possible to understand if the file was originally generated by a CORE32 or by a CUTE32

-- Remote console tool running on Windows PC allows to use all of CORE32 card features controlling it via a Wi-Fi link
+- Remote console tool running on Windows PC / Android Mobile allows to use all of CORE32 card features controlling it via a Wi-Fi link.

 - It’s possible to connect to the CORE32 using a “Wi-Fi direct” point-to-point connection, without a Wi-Fi router, or using home Wi-Fi network

-- Files can be exchanged between the CORE32 and the PC by using Wi-Fi link
+- Files can be exchanged between the CORE32 and the remote console by using Wi-Fi link

 - Console Application allows to catalog the full content of multiple SD-cards allowing to search for the required file in one or multiple SD-cards at a time.
 The search can be carried out also on the content of tape compilations and at the end of the search it’s possible to “reveal” the location of one of the found files by just double clicking it.
 Doing so will position the main window directly on that directory/that file.